CultBeauty/github-webhookd/README.md

 ```
 docker build --no-cache --rm -t github-webhookd:0.7.0 .
 ```
-(replace `.` with different path if not running from this repository root dir).
+(replace `.` with different path if not running from this repository's root directory).

 Once image is built, container can be started with:
 ```